Make Your Next Trip Extraordinary

 Cheap thrill

 Sewell’s Marina, in Horseshoe Bay in West Vancouver.
-Rent a boat from Sewell’s and cruise up Howe Sound to Bowen Island, bring lunch for a picnic, and then come back.
-You pay by the hour and it’s fun and beautiful, and all those little islands in Howe Sound are filled with rainforest.
-You have to be confident enough to manage the most basic boat; the equivalent in Italy would be renting a Vespa on Lake Como.
+For those who are comfortable commanding a small motorboat: Rent a boat from Sewell’s and cruise up Howe Sound to Bowen Island, bring lunch for a picnic, and then come back.
+You pay by the hour, it’s fun and beautiful, and all those little islands in Howe Sound are filled with rainforest.

 Bragging rights